d3kker/magic/README.md

 # magicOBS

 Display Magic: The Gathering cards in OBS.
+For Windows only.

 Load in your personal deck file from any deck building site that gives out a list in .txt format.
 ![Program example](images/macOBS_example.png)